 Percentage Emergence %

 The percentage emergence of the various treatments and tomato varieties taken at 7 days after planting is presented in table 2.
 The percentage emergence varied among the varieties.
 Jos (87.83%) recorded the highest values in terms of percentage emergence 7 days after planting followed closely by RVF (86.44%).
-Beef variety recorded the least value (83.55%) table 2
+Beef variety recorded the least value (83.55%) table 2.

 Improved germination percentage was recorded in all the treatments.
 Germination percentage ranged from 62.86 to 99.07% (Table 3).
 The highest seedling emergence was obtained from the combination of MLE and NLE when compared to the sole applications of this treatment, PM and the control.
 However, the combination effect of MLE 10 + NLE 10 + PM (99.07%) was superior to other treatments, singly and combined.
 The control treatment recorded the least value of percentage emergence (62.86%).
 Between the two levels of MLE and NLE, applications of MLE 10 and NLE 10 applied alone or in combination recorded the highest seedling emergence than MLE 5 and NLE 5 (Table 3),